lazarevtill/Servo-Cam/README.md

 - Check troubleshooting section above
 - Review logs: `sudo journalctl -u security-cam -f`
 - Test components individually (camera, I2C, servos)

+## 📄 License

+Released under the [GNU Affero General Public License v3.0](LICENSE).
+If you modify and run Servo-Cam for others over a network, you must provide access to your source code and keep the original copyright and license notices intact.

 ---